dannsam/xenko-docs/manual/audio/hrtf.md

     Sounds emitted from this entity will use HRTF.

     >[!Note]
-    >The HRTF option applies to every sound emitted from the entity.
+    >The HRTF option applies to every sound emitted from this audio emitter.

 For more information about audio emitters, including the properties you can change, see [Audio emitters](audio-emitters.md).